reproducible-reporting/stepup-core/docs/development.md

-# Developer notes
+# Developer Notes

 If you would like to contribute, please read [CONTRIBUTING.md](https://github.com/reproducible-reporting/.github/blob/main/CONTRIBUTING.md).

-## How to make releases
+## How to Make Releases

-- Mark release in `docs/changelog.md`.
+- Mark the release in `docs/changelog.md`.
 - Make a new commit and tag it with `vX.Y.Z`.
 - Trigger the PyPI GitHub Action: `git push origin main --tags`.

-## Development install and unit tests
+## Development Install and Unit Tests

 ```bash
 git clone git@github.com:reproducible-reporting/stepup-core.git